Suzuki Fronte: Fronte Hatch (LS30)

 As for the earlier LS20 Fronte Van, the Hatch's spare tire was mounted in the engine compartment to allow for more cargo space in the rear.
 While marketed as the "LS30", the Hatch's chassis code remained LS20 as for its predecessor.
 To set it apart, chassis numbers skipped ahead to LS20-200001.

 By December 1974 the car lost the "Fronte" badging, but retained the Fronte name in marketing material.
 Also in 1974 (May), the emissions became cleaner to match the 50年 (1975) emissions rules, but power was down to 26 PS.
 The basic "E" version was dropped.
 The first cosmetic change the 360 series Hatch underwent was a modification of the trunklid to accept the larger license plates (330 × 165 mm) legislated for January 1, 1975.
 In export markets, the vehicle was also available with rear side window panels.
-For the 1976 model year another horsepower was lost, as emissions rules were gradually tightened, and the Hatch received a new grille, the taillights were held in place by two rather than three screws, and the C-pillar logo was altered.
+For the 1976 model year another horsepower was lost, as emissions rules were gradually tightened, leading to the revised model code H-LS20.
+The Hatch also received a new grille and more sculpted bumpers (with a stainless steel insert on the front bumper for the T and Custom), the taillights were held in place by two rather than three screws, and the C-pillar logo was altered.
+Suzuki also changed to a single strut for the rear gate, for improved access.
 A more luxurious "Custom" model was also brought out for 1976.
-This had more comfortable (softer) suspension, lowering cargo capacity from 300 to 200 kg.
+This was somewhat lower and had a more comfortable (softer) suspension, lowering cargo capacity from 300 to 200 kg.
 Production ended in May 1976.

+Hatch 55 (SH10)

 Reflecting new Kei car rules, in July 1976 the length of the Hatch was extended to 3190 mm (wheelbase to 2100 mm), all ahead of the firewall.
 The new front and new large bumpers made what was an already odd-looking car even stranger.
-Now the Suzuki Fronte Hatch 55 (or 550), it received the three-cylinder 539 cc LJ50 engine, which was a de-smogged L50 engine with an extra cylinder tacked on: it was also known as the T5A/T5B in other applications.
+Now called the Suzuki Fronte Hatch 55 (or 550), it received the three-cylinder 539 cc LJ50 engine, which was a de-smogged L50 engine with an extra cylinder tacked on – this engine was also known as the T5A/T5B in other applications.
 The new model code was SH10.
-The inside remained nearly unchanged and the only differences at the rear was a new, larger bumper, and the change to a single strut for the rear gate for increased access.
+The inside remained nearly unchanged and the only differences at the rear was a new, larger bumper.
 Power remained 25 PS as for late model 360 Hatches, but torque was up considerably.
 The lineup was again restricted to B, D, and T models, with the T receiving chromed rather than painted bumpers.

 For 1979 the models were renamed Standard, Deluxe, and Super Deluxe.
 The Hatch was succeeded in May 1979 by the SS30 Alto.